|

 Original Posting:

-05/06/2007 10:14 AM
+05/06/2007 07:14 AM

-If so, then here are some suggestions:
+If so, here are some suggestions:

 First, pick up the book Fitness For Travelers - The Ultimate Workout Guide For The Road by Suzanne Schlosberg, in cooperation with the American Council on Exercise (www.ACEFitness.org).
-Schlosberg is a health and fitness writer and a frequent contributor to Shape magazine.
+Schlosberg is a health and fitness writer and a frequent contributor to SHAPE magazine.
 But her most impressive credential (in my opinion) is that she has cycled across the country....twice!

 I really like this book.
 It's comprehensive enough (191 pages) to cover lots of material, yet small enough to fit into a briefcase or purse.
 Schlosberg offers practical suggestions to typical obstacles such as: